FamilOrujov/llm-finetuning-lab/llama3-financial-sentiment-analysis-ft-unsloth/README.md

 **Steps 500-658 (Diminishing Returns)**: Loss oscillates between 1.10-1.20 with no clear trend.
 The model has extracted most learnable signal from the data.
 Continuing further risks fitting to noise rather than patterns.

 > [!IMPORTANT]
-> **Why Training Stopped at Epoch 2**
+> **Why I Stopped Fine-tuning at Epoch 2**
 >
-> Training was intentionally stopped after epoch 2.
+> I was intentionally stopped fine-tuning after epoch 2.
 Here's the reasoning:
 >
 > 1. **Loss Plateau**: The training loss stabilized around 1.10-1.15 with no significant improvement trend visible.
 Continuing would likely lead to diminishing returns.
 >